tred/fancyroutes/README.md

     page.get / '*tree' >> :pages > :show

-Now you can generate the route:
+Now you can generate a path with the route:

     page_path(["help", "where-is-the-any-key"])